markgcera/Atlas_3_Frontend/README.md

    VITE_IGNORE_MSW=false
    ```
    If you would like to ignore mock service worker, set it to `true`.
+4. Create another file `.env.test.local` in root folder with same content as above
-4. Run the development server
+5. Run the development server
     ```shell
     yarn dev
     ```